- Address: Aylestone Road, Leicester

 Extra stadium info – Mattioli Woods Welford Road

 Leicester FC, also known as the Leicester Tigers, was founded in 1880.
-They have been tenants of the venue named Mattioli Woods Welford Road since 1892.
-The venue opened with a rugby union match of Leicester FC.
+They moved to the venue named Mattioli Woods Welford Road in 1892.
+The stadium opened with a rugby union match of Leicester FC.
 The club is among the first European rugby union clubs with 100,000 followers on its main social media page.
 In 2013, Leicester FC became the first English rugby union club with 10 top-division titles.
 They drew an average home attendance of 21,000 in that domestic top-flight rugby union season.
 Leicester FC won their 10th title after beating the Northampton Saints 37-17.
 81,000 people attended the final, which was played in London.